HughieH/cse15l-lab-reports/lab-report-2.md

 The symptom for the failure inducing output was that at index 3, the value of 2 was expected but instead the value of 4 was outputted.

+## Part 3 - What I learned from Week 2 and Week 3

+One thing I found interesting was the deployment of web servers on a computer that was not operated locally by me.
+I learnt about the process of remotely accessing a machine over a network via the use of SSH in Git Bash.
+This allows me to directly interact with and issue commands on a remote computer and do things like hosting a web server that processes requests and sends a response on a specific URL path.
+I believe this is one of the fundamental aspects of how modern web applications work over the internet.